 Hollyhock is a perennial blooming plant suitable for hardiness zones 3 to 9.
 It does require that you keep it out of the wind, so keep that in mind.
 A hollyhock can grow to be over 12 feet tall, and you can get them with distinctly colored flowers for your privacy screen.

-Bamboo is a fast-growing plant in most circumstances, so it’s a good choice if you want a fast privacy screen.
+Bamboo is a fast-growing plant in most circumstances, so it’s a good choice if you want a fast natural privacy screen.
 Most bamboo is from temperate climates, but you can find varieties from the mountains that are a little hardier and cold-resistant if you need to.

 Pampas grass comes in several varieties, and the hardiest can grow in zones 5 through 9.
 This plant for balcony privacy has a distinctive tuft at the top over summer and fall.
 Since it is a grass, pampas do tend to grow quickly and well in pots.
 This plant also tolerates sea salt spray.